AntonioFasano/Testmacs/README.md

 `ans-string` is clearly a list of the answer given `nil` being the answers not given.

 ## Custom Entries
 You can customise the fields adding the file `~/custfld.txt`.
 Note that the Windows launcher redirects the home directory `~` to the subdirectory `data` found in Testmacs package.
-Each file line has a custom-field entry with the format `Name:Width:Text`. `Name` is the field name as reported in the answer files.
+Each line in this file has a custom-field entry with the format `Name:Width:Text`.
+`Name` is the field name as reported in the answer files.
-`Witdh` is the width of the user typing area, but note that the initial width will dynamically expads as the user types. `Text` is the text describing the information to enter displayed on the screen to the left of the typing area.
+`Witdh` is the width of the user typing area, but note that the initial width will dynamically expads as the user types.
+`Text` is the text describing the information to be entered, displayed on the screen to the left of the typing area.
 However, if `Width` is 0, the field is only informative and there is no information to type. `Width` can be -1, in which case the nothing is displayed on screen, just the the combination `Name:Text` is reported in the answer files for further processing.

 Example: